-Mental illness is more common in older people than people realise, with one in 20 Australians over the age of 65 experiencing a depressive or anxiety disorder.
+Mental illness is more common in older people than people realise, with between 10 – 15 percent of Australians over the age of 65 experiencing depression.

-Depression or anxiety episodes could be something someone has experienced through their lifetime or has only just popped up due to new changes or challenges.
+Depression or anxiety episodes could be something someone has experienced throughout their lifetime or has only just popped up due to new changes or challenges.

 There is a myriad of reasons why mental illnesses can arise for anyone, but among older Australians, it is not well treated and not well recorded.

 Professor Viviana Wuthrich, Professor of Psychology and Director of the Centre for Ageing, Cognition and Wellbeing at Macquarie University, says that often health experts can ignore the fact that an older person has developed mental health issues even though they have all the symptoms.

 “Our GPs (General Practitioners), even our clinicians and psychologists, often kind of just expect that it is normal for older people to feel like this, and so then [they] don’t actively go out and encourage them to seek treatment,” explains Professor Wuthrich.